A Unified Representation of Neural Networks Architectures: Continuous Width Neural Networks

-\begin{rem} In \eqref{7:juillet.1}, the hidden states lie in a the set of continuous functions from $[0,1)$ to $\RR$, which is an infinite-dimensional space, whereas the input and the output are in finite-dimensional vector spaces, respectively $\RR^p$ and $\RR^q$.
+which is exactly the Continuous Neural Network (CNN) defined by \citep{cnn} (see Eq.
+(2) therein, with integration over a bounded set $E$).
+Therefore, the NN in \eqref{7:juillet.1} generalizes CNNs for the case of several hidden layers, and thus\ifthenelse{\boolean{short}}{}{, in analogy with Deep Neural Networks considered in \citep{yamasaki1993lower,yun2019small},} we may call neural networks described by \eqref{7:juillet.1} DeepCNNs. \begin{rem} The CNN of \citep{cnn} is recovered from the DeepCNN~\eqref{7:juillet.1} as the special case $\ell = 1$ with $W_1$ satisfying~\eqref{deep:cnn:sec:one:layer:hyper} and an activation function independent of $\tau$.
+The DeepCNN generalizes this in three directions: \emph{(i)}~ $W_i(\tau, s)$ is a general continuous function on $[0,1)^2$, allowing neuron $\tau$ to receive input from all neurons $s$ within the same layer; \emph{(ii)}~the activation function $\sigma_i(\tau, \cdot)$ may depend on both the layer index $i$ and the neuron index $\tau$; \emph{(iii)}~$\ell \geq 1$ hidden layers are considered. \end{rem} \begin{rem} In \eqref{7:juillet.1}, the hidden states lie in a the set of continuous functions from $[0,1)$ to $\RR$, which is an infinite-dimensional space, whereas the input and the output are in finite-dimensional vector spaces, respectively $\RR^p$ and $\RR^q$.
 We could also consider infinite-dimensional input and output spaces by removing the first and the last lines in \eqref{7:juillet.1}, and seeing $Z_0$ as a input and $Z_\ell$ as the output.
-However to ease the presentation and link the DeepCNN modeled by \eqref{7:juillet.1} with the DeepNet modeled by \eqref{12:juin.2}, we prefer to consider only finite-dimensional input and output vector spaces in this paper. \end{rem} The works \citep{cnn} and \citep{ruthotto2020deep} link continuous NNs and standard finite-dimensional NNs in the case of one hidden layer only, by considering the limit as the number of neurons goes to infinity.
-Next, we will derive a more general result that links the DeepCNN with finite-dimensional Deep neural Networks as described by the DeepNet.
+However to ease the presentation and link the DeepCNN modeled by \eqref{7:juillet.1} with the DeepNet modeled by \eqref{12:juin.2}, we prefer to consider only finite-dimensional input and output vector spaces in this paper. \end{rem} \ifthenelse{\boolean{short}}{}{The works \citep{cnn} and \citep{ruthotto2020deep} link continuous NNs and standard finite-dimensional NNs in the case of one hidden layer only, by considering the limit as the number of neurons goes to infinity.} Next, we will derive a result that links the DeepCNN with finite-dimensional Deep neural Networks as described by the DeepNet.
 To do that, we need to introduce the notion of a sequence of neurons with hyperparameter matrices $W_{i}$ and activation functions that are ``increasing'' as done in the following definition.
-This definition is not needed in \citep{cnn} because the same activation function is used for all neurons and because only hyperparameter matrices as in \eqref{deep:cnn:sec:one:layer:hyper} are considered in this reference.
-This definition is related to tensors with increasing dimension as done in \citep{matsui2024broadcastproductshapealignedelementwise} dealing with broadcasting product between tensors. \begin{defn} Let $\ell$ be a positive integer.
+This definition is not needed in \citep{cnn} because the same activation function is used for all neurons and because only hyperparameter matrices as in \eqref{deep:cnn:sec:one:layer:hyper} are considered in this reference. \ifthenelse{\boolean{short}}{}{This definition is related to tensors with increasing dimension as done in \citep{matsui2024broadcastproductshapealignedelementwise} dealing with broadcasting product between tensors.} \begin{defn} Let $\ell$ be a positive integer.

 $\bullet$ Let $(L^n)_{n>0}$, for all $i=1,\ldots, \ell$, $(W^n_i)_{n>0}$ and $(P^n)_{n>0}$ be sequences of matrices such that, for all $n\in\NN\setminus \{0\}$, $L^n$ is in $\RR^{n\times p}$, $W_i^n$ is in $\RR^{n\times n}$ and $P^n$ is in $\RR^{q\times n}$.
 We say that these sequences of matrices are {\em consistent} if given two integers $0<n\leq n'$, it holds